Green Means Go: Safety for Kids in Cars

 Making Safety a Priority

-According to Aero Auto Glass, it all starts with the windshield of your car.
+It all starts with the windshield of your car.
 No matter how small a crack in your windshield may be, windshield cracks have been known to cause accidents from light coming from the sun and other vehicles which produce glares, disrupting the vision of the road ahead.
 Also, if there’s a crack in the windshield and it isn’t replaced, a small rock could shatter the glass, cutting passengers.
 Remember, safety checks on your vehicle are important for all lives both in and outside the vehicle.

 Children require a little more protection to prevent injuries in the unfortunate case of a car accident.
 By following these precautions, you provide them with the best form of protection out there.